Anushjp/country-info-app/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/Anushjp/country-info-app.git
+1. Clone the repository: **git clone https://github.com/Anushjp/country-info-app.git**
-2. Navigate to the project directory: cd react-country-info-app
+2. Navigate to the project directory: **cd react-country-info-app**
-3. Install the dependencies: npm install
+3. Install the dependencies: **npm install**

 ## Running the Application

 To start the application in development mode, run: npm start

-Open http://localhost:3000 to view it in your browser.
+Open [Country Info App](https://country-info-app-neon.vercel.app/) to view it in your browser.

 ## Building the Application